 decide on your brand identity

 A prototype is a high-fidelity interactive manifestation of the final product.
 Even though prototypes aren’t put into code yet, they look like actual applications.
-Users can easily interact with prototypes and test the user flow.
+The main difference between mockup vs prototype is that users can easily interact with prototypes and test the user flow.

 A prototype should be as similar to the final product as possible in order to model the user experience.
 Therefore, a prototype should: